nodejitsu/handbook/chapters/webhooks.md

 Access the `Admin` section on your open source node.js Github repository.
 Click `Service Hooks` and then `Nodejitsu`.
 You will be presented with a form with four fields:

 * Username, which defaults to your Github username
-* Password, your password or a valid Nodejitsu authentication token
+* Password, your password or a valid [Nodejitsu API authentication token](https://github.com/nodejitsu/handbook#create-an-api-token)
 * Branch, where you can define the branch you wish to deploy and defaults to master
 * Endpoint, which defaults to https://webhooks.nodejitsu.com